-- •Individual therapy for those youth that do not have Medi-Cal and are either unwilling or unable to access their private insurance for treatment. - •Individual therapy to bridge a warm handoff to Sutter Yuba Behavioral Health (SYBH) for youth that find themselves unable to or unwilling to engage in services with SYBH. - Family therapy - •Trauma-Focused Cognitive Behavioral Therapy (funded by JJCPA).
+- · Individual therapy for those youth that do not have Medi-Cal and are either unwilling or unable to access their private insurance for treatment. - · Individual therapy to bridge a warm handoff to Sutter Yuba Behavioral Health (SYBH) for youth that find themselves unable to or unwilling to engage in services with SYBH. - · Family therapy - Trauma-Focused Cognitive Behavioral Therapy (funded by JJCPA).

 Probation is actively collaborating with the community-based organization and County Counsel to institute a contract as soon as feasible.
 It is estimated the program could provide services for up to 10 youth a year.
-Probation previously provided Functional Family Therapy; however, lost the program several years ago due to the loss of the Sutter Yuba Behavioral Health supervisor that was required to oversee the program.
-Since that time, Probation has been researching ways to mitigate the loss of the program.
+Probation previously provided Functional Family Therapy; however, lost the program several years ago and since that time, Probation has been researching ways to mitigate the loss of the program.
 It is hoped, the partnership with the CBO will meet this need.
 If the program provides successful outcomes, discussions will ensue to increase the number of youth able to be served.